 Is jewelry covered in contents insurance?

 Yes, your jewelry is covered.
-However, it is subject to a coverage limits as outlined in your plan.
+However, it is subject to a coverage limit, as outlined in your plan.
 You can purchase additional insurance or a “floater” for jewelry if you have high-value or large amounts of jewelry.
 Don’t assume all home insurance policy coverage is the same because policy conditions may kick in if your possession is damaged, but may not if you lose it or it is stolen.
 Purchasing an individual jewelry insurance policy covers your jewelry if the item is lost or stolen without affecting your home policy limits.

 Does contents insurance cover carpets?